 Every drug and body is different, so it is best to talk to a doctor in each case.

 Pregnancy causes various changes in the body.
 A person’s hormonal fluctuations may affect the transit time of their bowel movements.
-For example, increased progesterone during pregnancy may reduce gut motility and lead to constipation in up to 38% of pregnancies.
+For example, increased progesterone during pregnancy may reduce gut motility and lead to constipation in up to

 A person can work with a doctor to find ways to ease any uncomfortable conditions or symptoms that occur during pregnancy, such as constipation and diarrhea.